Frequently asked questions

 No. Monash Health welcomes applications from all eligible candidates.

-I am not finishing my degree until mid 2024.
-Should I wait until next year to apply for midyear (Winter) 2024 graduate positions?
+I am not finishing my degree until mid 2026.
+Should I wait until next year to apply for August 2026 graduate positions?

-No. Applicants interested in commencing midyear in 2024 will be required to apply to the Winter Stream through this round of PMCV.
+No. Candidates interested in commencing in August 2026 are to apply through this round of PMCV.

 Should I include my upcoming placements when filling out the application form?